ILR-Stuttgart/from-parser-to-query/doc/day1-grew-match.md

 What phenomena do you need to search for?
 Can you develop a GREW query to extract the relevant data?

-Here are some possible ideas if you're stuck...
+Here are some ideas if you're stuck...
 + Can you formulate a query to identify null subject clauses (any language)?
++ In modern German (corpus `UD_German-GSD@2.13`) can you identify verb-first main clauses?
+Remember that sentences can begin with punctuation or conjunctions.
 + In the Old French (corpus `UD_Old_French-PROFITEROLE@2.13`), can you find cases in which a bare nominal depends on another noun without a preposition?
 (e.g. constructions like *li niés Marsilie* 'Marsilie's nephew')